-Dyscalculia may have hindered her pace in doing basic calculations but that didn’t stopped her for scoring straight A’s in other subjects.
+Dyscalculia may have hindered her pace in doing basic calculations but that didn’t stop her from scoring straight A’s in other subjects.

-Being diagnosed in sophomore year of high school, Multimedia journalism major Victoria Lawson often times become frustrated with math.
-This is what she have to say about her struggle with dyscalculia
+Being diagnosed in sophomore year of high school, Multimedia journalism major Victoria Lawson oftentimes become frustrated with math.
+This is what she has to say about her struggle with dyscalculia

 Whenever I schedule interviews with people, I pull up a picture of a clock because I need the visual display